 One could take a trip to a local nursery and pick up ready-to-go pods that need only periodic watering and daily sunshine, not unlike the Click and Grow Smart Herb Garden.
 But vigilance matters – a few missed days of care can impact resulting harvests.
 Modern Meadow.
 Potential drought resilience strategies for the Horn of Africa.
 What Coke Contains — Food for Thought.
 The Vons grocery store two miles from my home in Los Angeles, California sells 12 cans of Coca-Cola for $6.59 — 54 cents each.

 The tool chain that created this simple product is incomprehensibly complex.
-Each can originated in a small town of 4,000 people on the Murray River in Western Australia called Pinjarra.
-Pinjarra is the site of the world’s largest bauxite mine.
 Turning toxic vegetable refuse into nutritious animal feed.
 A new technology, known as transport engineering, aims to remove unwanted substances from edible portions of plants.

 (Photo: Wikimedia Commons) A Danish research team has developed a method that can prevent unwanted toxins in oilseed rape from reaching the edible parts of the plant.
 This means that the rapeseed cake – the refuse remaining after the oil has been expressed from the rapeseed – may in the future be used in feed for pigs and poultry on a completely different scale.
 “We have developed a new technology that we call transport engineering,” says Professor Barbara Halkier, Head of Center of Excellence for Dynamic Molecular Interactions (DynaMo) at Copenhagen University’s Department of Plant and Environmental Sciences.